anodyne/docs/introduction.md

 This documentation is a labor of love.
 At the start of 2021 [we](/docs/2.6/contributors) embarked on a mission to vastly improve Nova's documentation.
 Instead of trying to fix what existed already, we've started over and re-written it from scratch.
 In the process, we've focused on making sure there's something here for people of all experience and skill levels.

-- **Writers** - basic users are at the core of any game and will find the *Guides* a fantastic resource for understanding how to use Nova's various features.
+- **Writers** - basic users are at the core of any game and will find the *Guides* a fantastic resource for understanding how to use many of Nova's features.
 - **Game Masters** - players who are managing a game for the first time (or the 10th time) will find the *Getting Started* section invaluable.
-This provides a lot of information about installing, configuring, and updating Nova and will get you off on the right foot.
-Additionaly, some of the guides include valuable administration information as well about many of Nova's features.
+This provides a wealth of information about installing, configuring, and updating Nova.
+Additionally, some of the guides include valuable administration information as well about many of Nova's features.
 - **Skin Developers** - there's never a shortage of people wanting to skin Nova and the *Skinning* section provides a ton of great information about how to get started and how the different pieces of Nova's skinning system works.
 - **MOD Developers** - those more technically minded that want to tinker with how Nova works should study the *Core Concepts* section to understand the ins and outs of Nova's developer features.